microsoft/FactoryOrchestrator/docs/docs/use-the-factory-orchestrator-app.md

 ## File Transfer
 ![The Transfer Files screen](./images/fo-transfer-files.png)

-A very basic file transfer function that enables you to transfer files & folders to and from your device when you're connected from a technician PC.
-This feature is not visible in the Factory Orchestrator app when run the app and service on the same device (the "Transfer Files" tab will be hidden).
+A very basic file transfer function that enables you to transfer files & folders to and from your device when you're connected from a Windows PC.
+This feature is not visible in the Factory Orchestrator app when running the app and service on the same device (the "Transfer Files" tab will be hidden).

 ### One-time setup

-First, [install the Factory Orchestrator app](get-started-with-factory-orchestrator.md#install-the-app) on a Windows 10 system that is __not running the Factory Orchestrator service__.
+First, [install the Factory Orchestrator app](get-started-with-factory-orchestrator.md#install-the-app) on a Windows system that is __not running the Factory Orchestrator service__.

 Next, you need to give the Factory Orchestrator app full file system access for file transfer to work.
 Follow the directions on the [Windows 10 file system access and privacy](https://support.microsoft.com/en-us/help/4468237/windows-10-file-system-access-and-privacy-microsoft-privacy) page to give the Factory Orchestrator app access to your local file system.
 You may need to launch the app at least once before it appears on the Settings app.

 ### Send a file or folder to a DUT

-- From your Windows 10 device, launch the Factory Orchestrator app and connect to the IP address of the DUT.
+- From your local Windows PC, launch the Factory Orchestrator app and connect to the IP address of the remote DUT.
 - Navigate to "Transfer Files".
-This tab is only visible if you are connected to a remote device.
+This tab is only visible if you are connected to a remote DUT.
-- In the "Local File/Folder" textbox, enter the full path to a file on your Windows 10 device.
+- In the "Local File/Folder" textbox, enter the full path to a file or folder on your local Windows PC.
-- In the "Remote File/Fikder" textbox, enter the full path of where you wish the file to be saved on the DUT.
+- In the "Remote File/Fikder" textbox, enter the full path of where you wish the file or folder to be saved on the DUT.
 Make sure the location you're saving to is writeable.
-- Click "Send Local File/Folder" to transfer the file from the Windows 10 device to the device.
+- Click "Send Local File/Folder" to transfer the file or folder from the Windows PC to the DUT.

 ### Receive a file or folder from your DUT

-- From your Windows 10 technician PC, launch the Factory Orchestrator app and connect to the IP address of the DUT.
+- From your local Windows PC, launch the Factory Orchestrator app and connect to the IP address of the remote DUT.
 - Navigate to "Transfer Files".
-This tab is only visible if you are connected to a remote device.
+This tab is only visible if you are connected to a remote DUT.
-- In the "Remote File/Folder" textbox, enter the full path of the file or folder you wish to copy from the DUT.
+- In the "Remote File/Folder" textbox, enter the full path of to a file or folder you wish to copy from the DUT.
-- In the "Local File/Folder" textbox, enter the full path of where you wish the file to be saved on your local Windows 10 PC.
+- In the "Local File/Folder" textbox, enter the full path of where you wish the file or folder to be saved on your local Windows PC.
 Make sure the location you're saving to is writeable.
-- Click "Get Remote File/Folder" to transfer the file from the DUT to your local Windows 10 PC.
+- Click "Get Remote File/Folder" to transfer the file or folder from the DUT to your local Windows 10 PC.